Professional Reviews

 FamiSafe Features

-I also tested FamiSafe’s geofencing feature by setting a 100 meter geofence around my house.
-I asked my friend to go out walking with her dog, and sure enough, I got a notification from FamiSafe on my iPhone a couple of minutes later when she got about a block and a half away from my home.
+I also tested FamiSafe’s geofencing feature by setting up a 100-meter geofence around my house.
+I asked my friend to go out walking with my dog, and sure enough, I got a notification from FamiSafe on my iPhone a couple of minutes later when he got about a block away from my home.

 FamiSafe Features

-I also like how easy FamiSafe makes it to adjust your geofence parameters — you can easily add new locations and increase the distance between 0,06-0,60 miles or 100-1,000 meters.
+I like how easy FamiSafe makes it to adjust your geofence parameters — you can easily add new locations and set the radius of the geofence circle to between 100 and 1,000 meters (328 and 3,280 feet).
 This is great for kids who attend schools with large campuses, live on larger properties, or like to hang out around a specific neighborhood.

 Overall, I was impressed with FamiSafe’s location tracking and geofencing features.
 They’re very accurate and they provide quick and frequent updates on your child’s whereabouts.